 How to Move an Armoire

-If it doesn’t fit through the openings, you will need to dismantle it and move it in pieces.
+If it doesn’t fit through the openings, you will need to dismantle it and move it into pieces.
 At times, it may only be necessary to remove the doors and any other ornamental additions to fit it rather than dismantling the entire piece.

 If it will fit, empty and remove the drawers and other removable parts.
 Then, on the outside, unscrew and remove any mirrors or glass.
 You may also want to remove the doors or secure them with strapping to prevent them from opening.